gchlebus/finance-tools/README.md

 Usage: ft fix_deposit [OPTIONS] VALUE

   Check what kind of a fixed deposit with a monthly interest payout would give the same results as your investment.
+VALUE denotes the current investment value.

 Options:
   --interest-tax FLOAT  Tax deduced from paid interests  [default: 19.0]